What is Medicare Advantage Fraud?

-These fraudulent practices are violations of the False Claims Act and could be investigated and stopped if a whistleblower files a “qui tam” (whistleblower) lawsuit.
-If any funds are recovered as a result of the qui tam lawsuit, the whistleblower will receive a reward.
+Risk-adjustment fraud violates the False Claims Act and could be investigated and stopped if a whistleblower files a “qui tam” (whistleblower) lawsuit.
+If the government recovers any funds as a result of the qui tam lawsuit, the whistleblower will receive a reward.

-- Upcoding members’ diagnoses to exaggerate the severity of the members’ condition (claiming that they are sicker than they really are) in order to submit to CMS a diagnosis code that risk adjusts or a more serious diagnosis code that risk adjusts at a higher rate (i.e., has a higher risk score or larger risk multiplier), and thereby allows the Medicare Advantage plan to improperly increase the amount of the per member per month (pm/pm) capitation rate it receives for such members.
+- Upcoding members’ diagnoses to exaggerate the severity of the members’ condition (claiming that they are sicker than they really are) in order to submit to CMS a diagnosis code that risk adjusts for a more serious diagnosis code at a higher rate (i.e., has a higher risk score or larger risk multiplier).
+This allows the Medicare Advantage plan to improperly increase the amount of the per member per month (pm/pm) capitation rate it receives for such members.

-- Conducting or hiring an outside vendor to conduct “chart audits,” “chart reviews,” or “chart mining” in which the chart reviewers upcode diagnoses and/or only look for new risk adjustment claims and fail to correct invalid, inaccurate or unsupported diagnoses that were improperly submitted to CMS, a practice known as “looking one way.”
+- Conducting or hiring an outside vendor to conduct chart audits, chart reviews, or chart mining in which the chart reviewers upcode diagnoses and/or only look for new risk adjustment claims and fail to correct invalid, inaccurate, or unsupported diagnoses that were improperly submitted to CMS, a practice known as “looking one way.”

-- Training, incentivizing and otherwise encouraging doctors, independent practice associations (IPAs), hospitals or other healthcare providers to upcode and submit diagnosis codes for diseases that risk adjust but which the member does not have or for which the member was not treated that year (such as diagnoses that only appear on the member’s problem list), including submissions through “at risk” or “capitated” reimbursement arrangements with Medicare Advantage plans and share in the proceeds from the upcoded diagnoses.
+- Doctors, independent practice associations (IPAs), hospitals, or other healthcare providers diagnosing Medicare Advantage plan members with diseases that risk adjust but which the member does not have or for which the member was not treated that year (such as diagnoses that only appear on the member’s problem list).
+These doctors often have “at risk” or “capitated” reimbursement arrangements with Medicare Advantage plans and share in the proceeds from the upcoded diagnoses.